HyperAST/HyperAST/book/src/setup/rust_toolchain.md

 ```

-To go back to the stable toolchain, run:
+To go back to the stable toolchain after you are done with the project, run:

 ```bash
 > rustup default stable